 Trattoria Fos da Marai

 Even if the food was subpar, Trattoria Fos da Marai would be a top pick for the view alone.
 But luckily it’s not; the food is lick-your-plate-clean good.
 And that’s evident when even on a weekday cyclists and Italians just out for a drive pack the terrace.
-One couple was smart and called ahead to reserve one of the just seven tables that overlook the vineyards.
+There’s just seven tables that overlook the vineyards, so call ahead to reserve one if you want a view with a side of pasta.

 There is typically a special of the day, as well as the regular menu.
 I highly recommend the gnocchi di fos da marai, a house specialty.
 The gnocchi are homemade (I saw the chef preparing them when I wandered in just as they were opening) and served with a delicious sausage ragu.
 Meats and sausages are grilled on the open fire and just a whiff sends all hesitation at whether you should have a second course right out the window.